An In-Depth Look at Platelet Rich Plasma Therapy | NW Regen

 • Suffer from hair loss.

 At Northwest Regen, we are one of the leading experts in PRP therapy in the Portland community.
 Our goal is always to achieve the highest quality treatment, with the least amount of discomfort, and the best possible outcome.
 Having the ability to effectively perform natural, non-surgical treatments such as PRP is a significant part of our tailored approach.
-Contact us to learn more about PRP today.

 Recent Posts